D-score/dscore/README.md

 ## Overview

-You may estimate the *D*-score and the *D*-score age-adjusted Z-score (DAZ) from child data on developmental milestones.
-Four steps are
+You may estimate the D-score and the D-score age-adjusted Z-score (DAZ) from child data on developmental milestones.
+Four steps are needed:
-needed:

 1. Identify whether the `dscore` package covers your measurement instrument;
 2. Map your variable names to the GSED 9-position schema;
-3. Calculate *D*-score and DAZ;
+3. Calculate D-score and DAZ;
 4. Summarise your results.

 The `dscore` package provides various function that support these steps.